 Color Formulas for Finale

 - Dark: Use 4 Tbsp of Color per 2 cups of dry Concrete mix.
 Buy 1 bottle of Color per 8 sq ft of countertop.
+(This is the maximum dose.
+Do not exceed.)

 - Medium-Dark: Use 2 Tbsp of Color per 2 cups of dry Concrete mix.
 Buy 1 bottle of Color per 16 sq ft of countertop.